datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 command-line based statistics program like R or SAS, it’s practically impossible to accidentally apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.

+### Using for Spreadsheets for Data Entry and Cleaning

 HOWEVER, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of